BonoboPLC/bonoboplc_wiki/retail-agent-invoices.md

 ## Invoices for Super Agents

 ## Invoices for Sub-Agents

 ## How often do invoices get created?
+Invoice schedules can be configured on a per agent basis.
+A schedule configuration includes the following settings:
+- Invoice Frequency; How often the invoice is created.
+For example every 2 days, every Friday, every 1st Monday etc..
+- Invoice Coverage; The period for which the invoice is created.
+I.e. 2 days, 10 days, 2 weeks.
+- Due Date; The Due Date displayed on the invoice.
+This notifies the customer on how long they have to settle the invoice.

 ## How can you view invoices for an agent?